 - PUL condition is the most critical in my opinion (the first diapers I ever bought off the BST had cracked PUL and were not water proof.
 Complete garbage.
 But I didn’t know).
 It should look and feel relatively smooth and silky (sometimes it does get a rough feeling depending on the brand), and should not have cracks or bubbles (delamination).

 - Elastics should still feel springy, but early stages of relaxing is typical with used diapers (and often easy to work around or replace).
 I’m currently working on replacing elastics in a stash of GroVia shells I scored for a decent price for my next baby.
 Elastics wear with bleach, incorrect storage, and age.
 Anything with good/poor elastics should be at least 50-75% off of the original retail value.

-- Stay away from non-compliant cheap diapers – aka “China Cheapie”.
+- Stay away from low quality cheap diapers sold for less than $5.